 Another great thing about life insurance is that the benefits should be tax-free.
 Please double check with your insurance carrier just in case.

-If you have already exhausted your Roth IRA, IRA, and 401(k) plans or can no longer contribute for some reason, then putting money into your life insurance cash value will give you another tax-advantaged option.
+If you have already exhausted your Roth IRA, IRA, and 401(k) plans or can no longer contribute for some reason, then putting money into your life insurance cash value can give you another tax-advantaged option.

-Money withdrawn from your indexed universal or whole life policy is considered a loan and is thus not taxed like regular income.
+Money withdrawn from your indexed universal or whole life policy is considered a loan.
+And is thus not taxed like regular income.

 Of course, there are fees (like the cost of insurance) to consider when using life insurance as an investment vehicle.
 You need to do your research and talk to experts to make informed decisions.

 If you don’t get life insurance, make sure you build enough passive income streams to support your loved ones.
 If you don’t, not only will they be mourning your loss, you will throw them in disarray trying to make enough money to survive.

 Long-term care is extremely expensive.
 We’re talking $10,000 – $20,000 a month, depending on the level of care.
 Long-term care also is needed for about two years on average.
 Consider long-term care insurance.

 Life insurance policies often have long-term care riders.
 These riders offer access to the face value (death benefit) of the policy before you die if you need the money for a qualifying event.
 (These riders are sometimes called Chronic Illness or Living Benefit Riders.)

 Nursing home expenses and chronic illness expenses are two examples of events that may allow access to funds.
 These funds are pulled from the death benefit.